Azure/azure-event-hubs-for-kafka/quickstart/dotnet/README.md

 ## Troubleshooting

 Still not working?
+Here are some helpful tips:

-Try turning on debugging using librdkafka's debug config: Open up `Worker.cs` and insert `{ "debug", "security,broker,protocol" }` in your configuration dictionaries (if the problem is specific to the producer or the consumer, just put it in that client's dictionary).
+* Try turning on debugging using librdkafka's debug config: Open up `Worker.cs` and insert `{ "debug", "security,broker,protocol" }` in your configuration dictionaries (if the problem is specific to the producer or the consumer, just put it in that client's dictionary)
+* Make sure your connection string is at the **namespace level** (if your connection string ends with "EntityPath=<SomeEventHubName>", then it is an EventHub level connection string and will not work)
+* Make sure your topic name is the name of an Event Hub that exists in your namespace

-If that doesn't help, feel free to open up an issue on this Github and we'll help as soon as we can!
+* If it still doesn't work, feel free to open up an issue on this Github and we'll help as soon as we can!